 The most important role of insulin in the human body is its interaction with glucose to allow the cells of the body to use glucose as energy.
-The pancreas usually produces more insulin in response to a spike in blood sugar level, for example after eating a meal high in energy.
-This is because the insulin acts as a “key” to open up the cells in the body and allows the glucose to be used as an energy source.
+The pancreas usually produces more insulin in response to a spike in blood sugar levels, as occurs after eating a meal, for example.
+This is because insulin acts as a “key” to open up the cells in the body to allow for glucose to be used as an energy source.

-Additionally, when there is excess glucose in the bloodstream, known as hyperglycemia, insulin encourages the storage of glucose as glycogen in the liver, muscle and fat cells.
+Additionally, when there is excess glucose in the bloodstream, which is a condition known as hyperglycemia, insulin encourages the storage of glucose as glycogen in the liver, muscle, and fat cells.
 These stores can then be used at a later date when energy requirements are higher.
 As a result of this, there is less insulin in the bloodstream, and normal blood glucose levels are restored.

-Insulin stimulates the synthesis of glycogen in the liver, but when the liver is saturated with glycogen, an alternative pathway takes over.
+Insulin stimulates the synthesis of glycogen in the liver; however, when the liver is saturated with glycogen, an alternative pathway takes over.
 This involves the uptake of additional glucose into adipose tissue, leading to the synthesis of lipoproteins.

-In the absence of insulin, the body is not able to utilize the glucose as energy in the cells.
-As a result, the glucose remains in the bloodstream and can lead to high blood sugar, known as hyperglycemia.
-Chronic hyperglycemia is characteristic of diabetes mellitus and, if untreated, is associated with severe complications, such as damage to the nervous system, eyes, kidneys and extremities.
+In the absence of insulin, the body is not able to utilize glucose as energy in the cells.
+As a result, the glucose remains in the bloodstream and can lead to hyperglycemia.
+Chronic hyperglycemia is characteristic of diabetes mellitus and, if untreated, is associated with severe complications, such as damage to the nervous system, eyes, kidneys, and extremities.

 In addition to the regulation of glucose, insulin also plays a role in other areas of the body.
-It may be involved in all of the following functions to:
+To this end, insulin may be involved in:

-- Modify the activity of enzymes and the resulting reactions in the body.
+- Modifying the activity of enzymes and the resulting reactions in the body.

-- Build muscle following sickness or injury via the transportation of amino acids to the muscle tissue, which is required to repair muscular damage and increase size and strength.
-It helps to regulate the uptake of amino acids, DNA replication and the synthesis of proteins.
+- Building muscle following sickness or injury via the transportation of amino acids to the muscle tissue, which is required to repair muscular damage and increase size and strength.
+It helps to regulate the uptake of amino acids, DNA replication, and the synthesis of proteins.

-- Manage synthesis of lipids by uptake into fat cells, which are converted to triglycerides.
+- Managing the synthesis of lipids by uptake into fat cells, which are converted to triglycerides.

-- Manage breakdown or protein and lipids due to changes in fat cells.
+- Managing breakdown of protein and lipids due to changes in fat cells.

 - Uptake of amino acids and potassium into the cells that cannot take place in the absence of insulin.

-- Manage excretion of sodium and fluid volume in the urine.
+- Managing the excretion of sodium and fluid volume in the urine.

 It is evident that insulin plays a number of essential roles in the body, including the management of sugar levels in the blood and many other areas.